Kanikacoder13/Summer-Training-2026/Day-03.md

 By the end of today's session, I was able to:

-- Understand the purpose and importance of functions in Python.
+- Understand the importance of functions in modular programming.
-- Create and use user-defined functions effectively.
+- Create and call user-defined functions with different types of parameters.
-- Pass and return values using functions.
+- Use the `return` statement to pass values from functions.
-- Differentiate between positional, keyword, and default arguments.
+- Differentiate between positional, keyword, default, and variable-length arguments.
-- Improve program organization through reusable functions.
+- Understand the scope of local and global variables.
+- Modify global variables using the `global` keyword.
+- Implement recursive solutions for mathematical problems such as Factorial and Fibonacci.
+- Apply built-in Python functions effectively in practical programming.

 ---

 ## Conclusion

-Today's session strengthened my understanding of Python functions and their role in developing modular and reusable programs.
-Learning different types of function arguments enhanced my ability to write flexible and well-structured Python code, which will be valuable for future AI & ML applications.
+Today's session focused on Python Functions and Modular Programming, which are essential for writing organized, reusable, and efficient code.
+Through extensive practical exercises, I learned how to create custom functions, use different types of arguments, return values, manage variable scope, and implement recursion.
+These concepts provide a strong programming foundation for developing AI & ML applications.